alexharri/website/posts/jsdoc-as-an-alternative-typescript-syntax.md

 const a = /** @type {NonNullable<typeof aNullable>} */ (aNullable);
 ```

-This is so noisy!
+But this is still terribly noisy!
 This would be much cleaner if `@nonnull` were supported:

 ```tsx
 /** @type {number} */